 Deep fake software is abundant, effective, and cheap, and businesses have no answer for it.
 According to Computer Weekly, 77 percent of cybersecurity decision makers are concerned about deep fakes, but only 28 percent have a plan to defend against it.

-Preventing CEO fraud
+CEO fraud prevention